 If you answered “yes” in question 8, please specify the type of training received.

-PART TWO – PERCEPTIONS OF CARIO-ONCOLOGY
+SECTION II – PERCEPTIONS OF CARIO-ONCOLOGY

 What does the field of “Cardio-Oncology” mean to you?
 Please select all that apply.

 Diagnosing cardiotoxic side effects among cancer patients receiving cancer therapy and knowing when to refer these patients to a cardiologist